Raaghav-m/ZeroGuardians/README.md

 ---

-To view the project in action,visit https://decentrachat.vercel.app/ <br>
+To view the project in action,visit https://decentrachat.vercel.app/ <br> (This needs users to execute the below program in their local machine for each request they send)
 **Note:** Make sure to follow the instructions specified at https://github.com/Raaghav-m/Decentrachat-helper

+To get multiple requests,execute the below steps to get the code in your local system

 ## **Setting Up the Project**